-6.7 Changes to course titles and/or material changes, including to course aims and/or learning outcomes, may have strategic implications for the University's portfolio of courses including resourcing implications and, in particular, potential impact on the recruitment of students.
-Where a major change involves a change in course title, and/or such strategic implications, the proposal should be submitted to APC prior to its consideration by CPAC.
+6.7 Changes to course titles and/or material changes to course aims and/or learning outcomes may have strategic implications for the University's portfolio of courses and, in particular, may impact on the recruitment of students.
+Where a major change involves a change in course title, and/or material change to course aims and/or learning outcomes, the proposal should be submitted to APC prior to its consideration by CPAC.
 APC will make a decision on initial strategic approval.